richardassar/bitster/README.md

 bit$ter is a binary transcoding utility module which converts binary data between native JavaScript data-types and supports single values and streams.

 Say what data type you want, how you want it, what input data type you will be providing and bit$ter will do the rest.

-**IMPORTANT** Since the last edit the docs and tests are out of date, until test cases are rewritten project state is deemed unstable.

 That's...